 Different And More Effective Help For Struggling Students

 If your child is floundering, beginning to show signs of academic distress, never quite fits in, or needs a more effective type of support or enrichment, you should know about Individual U. Individual U. has been helping students with all types of learning challenges, needs and gifts since 2001.
 Our approach to helping children is different from other forms of “tutoring.”
 At Individual U., your child works one-on-one with extraordinary mentor-tutors who are part of a collaborative student-centric educational team that communicates regularly with parents, schools, therapists and anyone else who can be of help to a child’s progress.
+Individual U is also a warm social environment.
+Students regularly participate in activities together which reinforce skill acquisition and the creation of new friendships.

 Does this sound like your child?